What is your most memorable wedding?

 What about your business are you most proud of?

 I left a secure job where I was working full time to follow my passion and dreams.
 Best decision ever.
-I am extremely proud that in a very short time I have been able to be recognised as an award winning Professional Toastmaster & Celebrant and that clients are very happy to put their trust in me.
+I am extremely proud that in a very short time I have been able to be recognised as an award winning Public Speaking Coach, Professional Toastmaster & Ceremonies Celebrant and that clients are very happy to put their trust in me.

 What is your No. 1 wedding planning tip for couples?